Anal Fissure, Abscess and Fistula

 Diagnosis of an abscess is usually made on examination of the area.
 If it is near the anus, there is always pain, and often redness and swelling.
 The physician will look for an opening in the skin (a sign that a fistula has developed), and try to determine the depth and direction of the channel or tract of the fistula.
 However, signs of fistula and abscess may not be present on the skin’s surface around the anus.
 In this case, the physician uses an instrument called an anoscope to see inside the anal canal and lower rectum.

 Whenever the physician finds an abscess, and especially a fistula, further tests are needed to be sure Crohn’s disease is not present.
-Blood tests, x-rays, and a colonoscopy (a lighted, flexible scope exam of the bowel or colon) are often required.
+Blood tests, x-rays such as MRI, and a colonoscopy (a lighted, flexible scope exam of the bowel or colon) are often required.

 Treatment for Anal Abscess